kayladailey/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    * Middleware and Routing
 - [ ] Describe Middleware?
+    * Used to to get the request and response objects and the next middleware function.
 - [ ] Describe a Resource?
+   * The items that our application cares about (nouns)
 - [ ] What can the API return to help clients know if a request was successful?
+* Status codes and response messages
 - [ ] How can we partition our application into sub-applications?
+ * Through the use of the .env file and dependencies.

 ## Minimum Viable Product